ArtsWells Stages & Venues

 The Wells Community Hall was built completed in 1938 by the Cariboo Gold Quartz Company as part of their mandate to develop an entire community rather than a typical “company town” The first social gathering held at the hall featured the local Wells Orchestra.
 Back in the day, the Hall featured a billiard and reading room (now the ballet room) and a pistol range in the basement in addition to the hall/gymnasium and kitchen.
 The gymnasium was boasted to be the largest dance floor in the BC Interior.

 Since 1938, the Hall was restored twice, in 1967 and in the mid-1990’s.
 At ArtsWells, it is the largest indoor venue, featuring two stages – one upstairs and one downstairs.
-It also hosts the One-minute Play Festival and the Volunteer Party on the Monday night.

 (Music, yoga, workshops)